 Create a prettier look with stunning animations that will load as the visitor scrolls through the page.
 The motions can be subtle or more noticeable, but they shouldn’t affect the loading time — this is why we always recommend that you use lightweight SVG animations instead of GIFs.

 Check one of our best landing page examples below, which presents the mobile app animations.
-Here we used several types of animations with different goals: on the first fold, we show the results you can achieve by using the tool, then we emphasize g how amazing interactive app animations are.
+Here we used several types of animations with different goals: on the first fold, we show the results you can achieve by using the tool, then we emphasize how amazing interactive app animations are.
 These are followed by a fun animated character to entertain visitors, but the example also supports the idea of having advanced tools.
 Finally, you have a live demo showing the tools asset library.

 3. Tell a story

 Never underestimate your power as a graphic designer to tell a great story.
-You can create emotional connection with clever interactive elements, cool demos, cute characters, and other strategic elements that are in line with the brand’s personality and tone of voice.
+You can create emotional connections with clever interactive elements, cool demos, cute characters, and other strategic elements that are in line with the brand’s personality and tone of voice.

 Copywriters have a limited space to clearly state a web value proposition in a few paragraphs, so design helps a lot when it comes to giving life to content.
 By setting up a visual hierarchy of elements, you can effectively influence the viewer’s perception of ideas and convert them as part of the story.